Finalizing

 Learning objectives

-“As a validator who has logged validation tests with the ValidMind Library to the ValidMind Platform, I want to refine my model’s validation report, submit my validation report for approval, and track finding resolution and other updates to my model.”
+“As a validator who has logged validation tests with the ValidMind Library to the ValidMind Platform, I want to refine my validation report, submit my validation report for approval, and track artifact (finding) resolution and other updates.”

 This final module is part of a four-part series: